THINGS YOU SHOULD KNOW….

 Failure Warnings: After two months, professors are required to issue failure warnings if they feel you are doing poorly.
 STUDY to avoid receiving one of these warnings.

 Foundation Courses: The basic requirements needed to complete your degree program.
-Most of these courses are taken as a first-year students, so talk with your advisor about these courses.
+Most of these courses are taken as a Freshman, so talk with your advisor about these courses.

 Final Exams: At the end of each semester, there is a final exam period where a comprehensive is exam is given.
 BURN THE MIDNIGHT OIL AND PUT THE COFFEE POT ON!